 How to determine your tax residency as an Australian Expat in the UAE and ensure you are classified as a non-resident

-As a financial planning firm that specializes in Australian Expats, the most commonly asked question people have is that of tax residency and what they need to do to be classed as a non-resident for tax purposes.
+As a specialist financial planner to Australian Expats the most common question people have is determining their expat tax residency as an Australian expat in the UAE and what they need to do to be classed as a non-resident for tax purposes.

 This often comes as a shock to many, but simply living here in the UAE is not enough to ensure non residency status.

 There are 4 ‘tests’ that the ATO applies to classify someone for taxation purposes.
 You need only ‘pass’ one of these to be classified as an Australian Resident for Tax purposes regardless of ‘failing’ the other tests.

 One will only be considered as a Non-resident for Tax purposes in the event that they ‘fail’ all 4 tests.
 The tests are:

 - The Superannuation test

 - The Domicile test (the bogey one for expats)

 The ‘Resides test’ is the easy one that many seem to think is the sole test for tax residency – that is, ‘where am I living?’
 This question essentially relates to where you ordinarily reside and base yourself from.
 This is the primary test for deciding the residency status of an individual and whether the individual resides in Australia according to the ordinary meaning of the word resides.